daltyboy11/daltyboy11.github.io/_posts/2020-05-27-48-laws-of-power.md

 This is fine, of course, if you are operating in the upper echelons of power as a military general, politician, business magnate, or the like.
-But if you don't already have vast amounts of wealth or influence advice like _use selective honesty and generosity to disarm your victim_ (Law 12), _crush you enemy totally_ (Law 15), and _keep others supsended in terror_ (Law 17) isn't exactly practical.
+But if you don't already have vast amounts of wealth or influence advice like _use selective honesty and generosity to disarm your victim_ (Law 12), _crush your enemy totally_ (Law 15), and _keep others supsended in terror_ (Law 17) isn't exactly practical.

 It's not suprising most of the laws involve violence, deceit, and cunning.